 It’s a global development challenge: the growing number of young people who are unemployed, under-employed, or lack skills needed for sustainable employment.
 Cisco technology is helping Digital Divide Data open up a world of opportunities to this struggling population by providing them with employment training and career options.

-Digital Divide Data uses technology to provide its global client base with web research and data entry, digitization, and document conversion services through centers in Kenya, Cambodia, and Laos.
-The tasks are performed by youth from low-income families whom Digital Divide Data have recruited, trained, and hired.
+Digital Divide Data uses technology to provide its global client base with web, field, and market research, and data entry, digitization, and document conversion services through its centers in Kenya, Cambodia, and Laos.
+The tasks are performed by youth from low-income families whom Digital Divide Data has recruited, trained, and hired.
+Work is also offered to un- and under-employed spouses of military personnel at Ft.
+Monroe, Virginia, through Liberty Source.

 With Cisco support since 2010, Digital Divide Data has improved the technology infrastructure in its Cambodia and Laos offices and established and expanded programs in all three of its locations.
 These grants have allowed the organization to recruit, train, and employ more youth, increase its revenues, and better serve its global client base.